 The Resistance fighters free the Connors, only for the one who shot Future John to be immediately accosted by Sarah.
 He deflects her accusations though, explaining that that wasn't him; at least, not this version of him.
 They are from a different future than the one their recently-deceased counterparts are from, a future where their John, the future of this young John still here now, is still alive, and has given them this opportunity to set things right.
 Their John found them among the Resistance in the future, and explained, to their horror, that they were the ones responsible for the Judgement Day of their timeline, which he why he was offering them this mission to avert it.

 They explain that in the timeline that they come from, this was the moment in history where Skynet was perverted from the force for good it was meant to be into an implement of destruction.
 The Connors, held in custody deep inside a top-secret military compound for their knowledge of and complicity in the disastrous clusterfuck that has happened over the last few days, were fortunate enough to thereby survive Judgement Day when it finally came, and went on to become instrumental leaders of the Resistance like they had in previous timelines.
 Only this time, they knew already what the solution was.
-Reprogrammers like John and Kate turned captured machines, like these versions of Cameron and the nameless T-800, back into forces for good, and with their army of repurposed Skynet hardware, they eventually secured a victorious future for humanity.
+Reprogrammers like John and Kate turned captured machines, like these versions of Cameron and Carl, back into forces for good, and with their army of repurposed Skynet hardware, they eventually secured a victorious future for humanity.
 But it was still a future marred by the terrible history that had lead up to it, a history that they have now come back in time to erase.

 Their captured Hunter-Killer is equipped with nanotechnological weapons capable of quickly reprogramming any T-1000 that absorbs them, as well as other systems for the disabling of conventional Terminators, and nonlethal anti-human weaponry too.
 The T-1000s they've just reprogrammed here have eliminated any witnesses to this catastrophe, and are now loading baby Skynet onto their ship, which is equipped with cloaking technology as well.
 If the Connors will come with them, they can flee the scene covertly, and relocate somewhere remote where nobody will find them, where young John can complete his erstwhile-future self's mission of raising baby Skynet into a protector of mankind, not its destroyer.
 With all witnesses dead or missing, the events of the past few days will fade into history as an unexplained disaster, some kind of Ouranos science experiment gone horribly, horribly wrong, but something that is now over and done with, with no leads to pursue it any further.